asseco-voice/laravel-containers/README.md

 Purpose of this repository is to provide container support to any Laravel model.

+**Container** is an entity representing a logical container for a collection of other entities which require ACL to be enforced on.

+## Installation

+Require the package with ``composer require asseco-voice/containers``.
+Service provider for Laravel will be installed automatically.

 ## Usage

 In order to use this repository the following must be done: